It is almost impossible to visualize the scientific world without the name of Isaac Newton.

 Students poorly attended Newton’s lectures, but he held the lectures anyway.

 Some historians state that students hardly understood his lectures.
-His main concentration was around his own research.
+His main concentration was on his own research.

 Isaac Newton died at the age of 84 from severe stomach pain.